verbb/gift-voucher/docs/template-guides/pdf-template.md

 {% endfor %}
 ```

 Make sure you follow our [guide](docs:template-guides/single-voucher) for adding custom fields to vouchers when adding them to the cart.
-Otherwise, you custom fields won't have any content when codes are generated.
+Otherwise, your custom fields won't have any content when codes are generated.

 ## Example template
 Below we've prepared a ready-to-go template, complete with provided CSS to get you started quickly.